The relationship matters.

 -

-Typically 12 to 24 sessions.
+Typically, 12 to as many as you want.
 However, it depends on what you'd like to work on.
 In the beginning, it's helpful to have regular weekly sessions, and then we can move to more of a check-in model (for instance, every other week, once a month, or ad hoc).
 It's important to recognise that we're looking to build incremental change over time, rather than expecting big shifts immediately.
 Breaking our unhelpful patterns that have been repeated for decades takes time.
 It's like learning a new language, skill or technique.
 Periods of trial and error is essential to learning and finding sustained growth and change.

 -